Form elements

 Submit button vs. input button

-.
+Mdash recommends forms use <button type="submit"> instead of <input type="submit">.
 This is more semantic and provides greater control of the button style and content.
 For example, you can't put an Icon or Loader inside a submit input.

 Why <fieldset>?

-Rather than inventing new tags or using boilerplate divs and classes, M- leverages the native fieldset tag.
+Rather than inventing new tags or using boilerplate divs and classes, Mdash leverages the native fieldset tag.
 Although it's historically uncommon to put just one input inside a fieldset, it is perfectly valid markup.
 Single or multiple input combinations of various types work perfectly well and results in the most clean and uniform form code:

 Why <small>?